What can business leaders learn from a cybersecurity breach?

 Even relatively simple attacks like ransomware or data theft for blackmail can cause havoc within an underprepared organisation.
 The Internet is global, and a focused individual sat in a bedroom somewhere will be delighted to receive £2,000 for perhaps 20 hours work.

-A good way to demonstrate the potential damage a cybersecurity breach could cause is to have an independent black hat and white hat attack or audit carried out by a third party.
-It really highlights the danger when they present the CEO with printouts of his emails, pictures of his family, salary information and the like.
+A good way to demonstrate the potential damage a cyber-security breach could cause is to have an independent red hat and white hat attack or audit carried out by a third party.
+It really highlights the danger when the CEO is presented with printouts of their emails, pictures of their family, salary information and the like.

 Another sensible way to engage the C-Suite is to undertake ISO 27001 certification.
 A significant percentage of the standard is to list all the risks associated with all parts of the business.
 After this, you need to assign controls to mitigate the risks.
 You will then need to show the CEO or another c-level executive, and explain all of the potential risks and controls.
 It up to the CEO or senior executive to decide whether to invest in the controls or accept the risk.